Full Metal Casting FAQ Guide

 Full Gold Crowns are made from a single piece of alloy.
 Although commonly referred to as “gold” crowns, these crowns are actually composed of many different types of metallic elements, including but not limited to: gold, platinum, palladium, silver, copper, and tin.
 The first four elements listed are precious metals, and the last two are base metals.
 Full golden crowns are of better quality when they are high in noble makeup.
 According to the American Dental Association, all-gold crown alloys can only be labeled as premium crowns if they contain at least 60 percent precious metal, of which at least 40 percent must be gold.

-3. What are the benefits of full metal casting?
+2. What are the benefits of full gold crowns?

 While several factors make full cast gold crowns a good choice, some of the main advantages are as follows:

 - The biggest benefit of using gold restorations is their longevity and reliability.
 No other dental restoration has such durability.

 - The good strength of the gold alloy ensures that it will not be damaged or broken by chewing force.
 This makes it perfect for the back teeth, both molars and premolars.